Bebras India 2025 Challenge will be conducted from 17th November to 7th December 2025

 How does the scoring system work?

-Bebras challenge is conducted in five groups, online under the supervision of the teachers:
+Bebras challenge is conducted in six groups, online under the supervision of the teachers:

 Group Ages Standards Tasks